 Discover a unique component of Wilmington’s story with a visit to the Wilmington Railroad Museum.
 Located within an original 1883 railroad freight warehouse, this museum boasts hundreds of artifacts that stem from Wilmington’s longstanding reputation as one of the most important port cities on the North Carolina coastline.
 Unique exhibits within the museum include the 1,500’ square foot model hall, a Children's Hall with kid-friendly exhibits, and an original ACL locomotive, boxcar, and caboose, which are all located just outside the museum’s entrance.

 - Frequent visitors and residents may want to look into annual pass options.
 A number of popular museums and attractions, like the Children’s Museum of Wilmington and the Cameron Art Museum, offer budget-friendly annual memberships which allows visitors to pop in whenever they’d like to see what’s new.

 - Area museums may also offer discounts for local UNCW students, seniors, children, veterans, and / or all of the above.
 Check ahead to see if any special savings may apply to your admission ticket(s.)

 - Wilmington’s “museums” aren’t always indoors.
-Several unique attractions like the Arlie Gardens, the Bluethenthal Wildflower Preserve, and the New Hanover County Arboretum have a wealth of natural exhibits and a stunning landscape, all rolled into one destination.
+Several unique attractions like the Airlie Gardens, the Bluethenthal Wildflower Preserve, and the New Hanover County Arboretum have a wealth of natural exhibits and a stunning landscape, all rolled into one destination.